Moclia-Developer-Team/MocliaDaemon-Shell/README.md

 # MocliaDaemon-Shell
-A Script to enable mirai daemon using cronie.
+A simple script to protect mirai process.
+# How to use
+//To do